phoe/binding-arrows/doc/TUTORIAL.md

-# Arrows - Tutorial
+# Binding Arrows - Tutorial

 ## Overview

-Threading macros have their origins in [Clojure](https://clojure.org/guides/threading_macros) and have been further extended by a library named [swiss-arrows](https://github.com/rplevy/swiss-arrows).
-From there, they have found their way back into Common Lisp.

-Threading macros can be understood as operators that sequentially bind anonymous variables.
-We do not define any names for these variables (hence "anonymous");
-instead, we declare where the result of the previous expression, bound to an automatically generated anonymous variable, should go in the current expression.
-Different arrow macros deviate from this general description; sometimes they bind only one variable, sometimes the bound variable is named, but the general skeleton, which can always be understood in terms of `let*`, stays the same.

 The name "threading macros" has nothing to do with multiprocessing.
 Instead, the term "thread" refers to a piece of string that is driven by a needle through multiple layers of fabric.
 Threading macros work in a similar way, driving results of evaluating previous expressions into next expressions.

+Traditional threading macros have their origins in [Clojure](https://clojure.org/guides/threading_macros) and have been further extended by a library named [swiss-arrows](https://github.com/rplevy/swiss-arrows).
+From there, they have found their way back into Common Lisp, and from there, I have ~~[accidentally](https://github.com/Harleqin/arrows/pull/3)~~ created the variant of them named binding threading macros.

+**This tutorial only covers binding threading macros and does not apply to traditional binding macros.** Henceforth, we will refer to binding threading macros as just threading macros.

+Binding threading macros can be understood as operators that sequentially bind anonymous variables.
+We do not define any names for these variables (hence "anonymous"); instead, we declare where the result of the previous expression, bound to an automatically generated anonymous variable, should go in the current expression.

+Different threading macros deviate from this general description; sometimes they bind only one variable, sometimes the bound variable is named, but the general skeleton, which can always be understood in terms of `let*`, stays the same.

 ## Basics

 A threading macro is equivalent to a series of lexical variable bindings, where each binding (except for the first) refers to the value of the preceding binding.
-For example, let us consider a call to `->`, the simplest threading
+For example, let us consider a call to `->`, the simplest threading macro:
-macro:

 ```lisp
 (-> foo